 • Mix in a packet of ranch mix.
 This gives the potatoes even more flavor.

-• Top with crushed corn flakes on top.
+• Top with crushed corn flakes on top to make funeral potatoes. (crushed potato chips work well too)

 • Add bell peppers

 Since we normally make cheesy potatoes around the holidays, we often make this easy 4 Ingredient Crock pot Ham Recipe to go with the potatoes.
-It is yummy and so simple in the slow cooker.
+Also try these other recipes

-Overview of the cooked cheesy potato casserole topped with chopped parsely
+Overview of the cooked cheesy potato casserole topped with chopped parsley

 Tips for the Best Cheesy Potato Casserole